numenor/imposm/README.rst

+This fork extends the original `imposm` by

+* possibility to import route relations

+The changes are inspired by those published by `michalmacki <https://bitbucket.org/michalmacki/imposm-routes/>`_.
+As those seem to be based on an outdated imposm, they are contained in an hg repository instead of git, and I saw the need for some slight changes, I replicated several of his changes.

 Imposm is an importer for OpenStreetMap data.
 It reads XML and PBF files and can import the data into PostgreSQL/PostGIS databases.